divine grace

 The Book of Expanded Deism is the result of decades of learning, thinking, writing, debating, and revising.
 In it, I use my reason, compassion, and hope to craft the best personal philosophy that I can.
 My hope is that many people will read this book and freely adopt as many of its assertions as they honestly can.
 The ultimate goal is to help all humans and all the creatures humanity impacts.

-Watch this video and learn why Utilitarianism is the best ethical system.
+Watch this video and learn why Justice Rule Ethics is the best ethical system.

 How the Discipline System of the American Public School System Should Generally Be